Proposed SR-91, I-15, and I-10 Express HOT Lanes need free non-transponder carpooling and transit infrastructure.

 Several public transportation agencies including OCTA have done numerous surveys of its toll-paying customers and have found that people of all income levels use HOT lanes, not just the wealthy.
 Average solo patrons may not use them every day, but they will use the toll lanes on days whenever they need fast and reliable travel according to statistics.

 HOT lane corridors should offer all patrons an option for fast and reliable travel when they need it.
 In addition, HOT lanes which support free non-transponder carpooling help HOV's such as vanpools, motorcycles, public transit buses, and private sector buses get to their destinations on time.
 People of all income levels fit into these categories.
-"Lexus Lanes" are not just for the rich.
+"Lexus Lanes" are not just for the rich, and that is a proven fact.

 Carpools Only when HOT lanes near capacity